TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/aws/ecs/database-operations/_index.md

 weight: 4
 ---

-This page describes the steps for performing database operations tasks on an AWS ECS deployment.
+This page describes the steps for performing database operations on an AWS ECS deployment.

 <!--more-->

-The `OpsRunTaskArguments` output of the stack deployed from the `5-2-ecs-ops` template contains the parameters needed to run (database) operations tasks.
+The `OpsRunTaskArguments` output of the stack deployed from the `5-2-ecs-ops` template contains the parameters needed to run (database) operations.
 The value of this output contains:

 ```
 TASK_DEFINITION CLUSTER_NAME SUBNET_ONE SUBNET_TWO SECURITY_GROUP